Introduction

 SSMS uses role-based access control to ensure users only see what they need.

-• Teachers can manage classes, mark attendance, enter grades, and view timetables
+TeacherManages classes, attendance, grades, and timetables

 Each role is carefully designed to maintain security and efficiency.

-✏️ Editing A User
+✏️ Editing a User

 To edit an existing user:

-• Locate the user in the list
+1. Locate the user in the list

-• Click the Edit icon
+2. Click the Edit icon

 You can update the user's details, role, centre assignment, or status.